Philip Corbet: Return to Shrewsbury

+Later Years

 By 1861, he had left Shrewsbury, census data noting him as a resident of St Helier on Jersey, in which he is listed not as a painter but as a ‘Gentleman’ and a ‘Proprietor of Ireland’.
 Two of his children, Cyril and Rowland, had pursued careers in the Navy, so it is likely that he and Jane moved south to be closer to them.
-He remained in Jersey for much of the rest of his life and is listed again in the 1871 census, although this time as a 'Retired Painter'.
-Philip and Jane later moved to Bitterne, near Southampton, where Philip died in 1877, over 20 years after his final known, dated, painting was made.
+He remained in Jersey for much of the rest of his life and is noted as still being in St. Hellier in the 1871 census, although this time as a 'Retired Painter'.
+Philip and Jane later moved to Bitterne, near Southampton, where Philip died in 1877 at the age of 74.